-The Big Solar Coop will take a different approach.
-Instead of joining a small local co-op, activists will be invited to join a UK-wide solar co-op, which is run by several groups working closely together.
-In this new model, an activist might be part of their local site-finding group but also part of a national group specialising in one aspect of project delivery – for example solar PV research or co-op governance.
-We will nurture and grow our activist base by:
+The Big Solar Coop takes a different approach.
+Instead of joining a small local co-op, activists will join a UK-wide solar co-op, which is run by many groups working closely together.
+So, an activist might be part of their local site-finding group but also part of a national group specialising in one aspect of project delivery – for example solar PV research or co-op governance.
+We nurture and grow our activist base by:

 - Breaking down the work into more manageable portions to enable people with less time to participate

 - Encouraging specialisms and the increase of expertise